mozilla-it/refractr/README.md

 This is the refractr (redirects|rewrites) spec file.
 First let's talk about the values that do not have to be specified and have sane defaults.

+### `dsts` key:
+This is the destination that the redirect or rewrite will send the request.
+In most cases this is a single url.
+These never have `http(s)://` schemes.
+But in the more complicated redirects (Ex3) and rewrites (Ex4) it can have path logic or rewrite condtinals, respectively.

 ### `srcs` key:
 This is the list of domains that requests will be redirected or rewritten from.
-By default these never have the `http(s)://` schemes.
+These never have the `http(s)://` schemes.
 In the simple case (Ex1) they can be single scalar string value.
 But they can also be an array of strings as well (Ex2).

-### `dsts` key:
-This is the destination that the redirect or rewrite will send the request.
-In most cases this is a single `https://` prefixed url.
-But in the more complicated redirects (Ex3) and rewrites (Ex4) it can have path logic or rewrite condtinals, respectively.

 ### `status` key:
 One thing to remember all refractr entires is that they default to: